farisachugthai/dynamic_ipython/docs/_sources/util/pager2.rst.txt

 It might be best if we design this using traitlets.
-They have the linking functions in the utils directory so that we can observe if sphinxify_docstring changes, or the value of editor changes, or handful of other things that we'll be expected to respond to.
+They have the linking functions in the utils directory so that we can observe if :data:`sphinxify_docstring` changes, or the value of :envvar:`EDITOR` changes, or handful of other things that we'll be expected to respond to.